North Korea keeps up its missile barrage with launch of ICBM | Law-Order

 One of the more than 20 missiles North Korea shot on Wednesday flew in the direction of a populated South Korean island and landed near the rivals' tense sea border, triggering air raid sirens and forcing residents on Ulleung island to evacuate.
 South Korea quickly responded by launching its own missiles in the same border area.

+South Korea's air force didn't immediately say how long the training will continue, noting that the allies are still discussing details.

-Pak in his statement accused the allies of pushing tensions to an “uncontrollable state” by extending their “provocative military acts.”
-“The U.S. and South Korea will get to know what an irrevocable and awful mistake they made,” he said.
+In a statement issued through state media, senior North Korean military official Pak Jong Chon accused the allies of pushing tensions to an “uncontrollable state” by extending their “provocative military acts.”
+“The US and South Korea will get to know what an irrevocable and awful mistake they made,” he said.

+North Korea has been ramping up its weapons demonstrations to a record pace this year.

-“Should it go forward with a seventh nuclear test there would be additional costs and consequences,” State Department spokesperson Ned Price said Tuesday, noting that the test would be a “dangerous, reckless, destabilising act.”
-Experts say North Korea is escalating a brinkmanship aimed at forcing the United States to accept it as a nuclear power and negotiating economic and security concessions from a position of strength.
-Nuclear disarmament talks between Washington and Pyongyang have been stalled since 2019 because of disagreements over an easing of crippling U.S.-led sanctions against North Korea in exchange for its denuclearisation steps.
+“Should it go forward with a seventh nuclear test there would be additional costs and consequences,” State Department spokesperson Ned Price said on Tuesday, noting that the test would be a “dangerous, reckless, destabilising act.”
+Nuclear disarmament talks between Washington and Pyongyang have been stalled since 2019 because of disagreements over an easing of crippling US-led sanctions against North Korea in exchange for its denuclearisation steps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)